niponpant0ng/atm_example/README.md

 **spring boot starter test** use for testing webservice including a service that running inside

+**spring boot thymeleaf** use for render static page in resources/templates

 **h2** use for store notes data into memory using **spring boot starter data jpa**

 **lombok** use for reduce boilerplate code while coding such as setter/getter